-- 1 We, the Heads of State and Government and High Representatives, gathered in Addis Ababa, Ethiopia, from 13 to 16 July 2015, have resolved to address the challenges of financing for sustainable development in the spirit of global partnership and solidarity.
+- 1. We, the Heads of State and Government and High Representatives, gathered in Addis Ababa, Ethiopia, from 13 to 16 July 2015, have resolved to address the challenges of financing for sustainable development in the spirit of global partnership and solidarity.
 Our ambition is to eradicate poverty and hunger, to achieve equitable and sustained economic growth and sustainable development, to protect the environment, and to promote peaceful and inclusive societies where no one is left behind.
-We commit to ensure gender equality and promote and protect all human rights, including the right to development, in a world where all people are able to raise their standards of living through decent work and productive livelihoods, while preserving the planet for our children and future generations. - 2 In September of this year, the United Nations will host a Summit to adopt an ambitious and transformative post-2015 development agenda, including Sustainable Development Goals (SDGs).
-We have come together in Addis Ababa to establish a holistic and forwardlooking framework and to agree on concrete actions to deliver on the promise of that agenda and to achieve sustainable development.
+We commit to ensure gender equality and promote and protect all human rights, including the right to development, in a world where all people are able to raise their standards of living through decent work and productive livelihoods, while preserving the planet for our children and future generations. - 2.
+In September of this year, the United Nations will host a Summit to adopt an ambitious and transformative post-2015 development agenda, including Sustainable Development Goals (SDGs).
+We have come together in Addis Ababa to establish a holistic and forward-looking framework and to agree on concrete actions to deliver on the promise of that agenda and to achieve sustainable development.
 We reaffirm and build on the 2002 Monterrey Consensus and the 2008 Doha Declaration.
-Our task is threefold: to follow-up on commitments made in Monterrey and Doha; to further strengthen the framework to finance sustainable development agenda; and to ensure that the actions we agree to are implemented and reviewed in an appropriate, timely and transparent manner. - 3 We recognize that the world has changed significantly since the adoption of the Monterrey Consensus.
-Economic activity and financing flows have increased substantially.
-We have made great strides in mobilizing financial and technical resources for development and advances in technology and innovation provide us with ever more tools.
-Many countries have achieved important economic and social progress.
-We have strengthened our policy and regulatory frameworks.
-The developing countries share in world trade has increased, and the debt burden in many heavily indebted poor countries has been reduced.
+Our task is threefold: to followup and fill the gaps on implementation of on commitments made in Monterrey and Doha; to further strengthen the framework to finance sustainable development and the means of implementation for the universal post-2015 development agenda; and to ensure that the actions we agree to are implemented and reviewed in an appropriate, timely and transparent manner.